guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 ## Online Course: Learn Deep Learning and Recurrent Neural Networks (DL&RNN)

-We have created a course on Deep Learning and Recurrent Neural Networks (DL&RNN).
-[Request an access to the course here](https://www.neuraxio.com/en/time-series-solution).
-That is the most richly dense and accelerated course out there on this precise topic of DL&RNN.
+I have created a course on Deep Learning and Recurrent Neural Networks (DL&RNN).
+[Watch a preview of the Deep Learning and Recurrent Neural Networks (DL&RNN) course here](https://www.dl-rnn-course.neuraxio.com/start).
+It is the most richly dense and accelerated course out there on this precise topic to make you understand RNNs and other advanced neural networks techniques quickly.

-We've also created another course on how to do [Clean Machine Learning](https://www.neuraxio.com/products/clean-machine-learning-training) with the right design patterns and the right software architecture for your code to evolve correctly to be useable in production environments.

 ---